Brain Injury Lawyer & Traumatic Brain Injury Attorney

 - Severe changes in personality

-This can have a negative impact on the quality of your life, as the TBIs can make you lose your job, or prevent you from taking part in activities that previously brought comfort or pleasure.
+This can harm the quality of your life, as TBIs could cost you your job or prevent you from taking part in activities that previously brought comfort or pleasure.

 Illnesses Related to TBI